-What type of renovations require Approvals?
+What types of renovations require Approval?

-During the assessment of an application authorities consider compliance with planning and construction requirements.
+During the assessment of an application, authorities consider compliance with planning and construction requirements.
 They also assess the degree to which your project may affect surrounding properties.

 Two Systems for Assessing Approvals